jonny5532/wsgo/README.md

 - It is difficult to configure correctly - the defaults are unsuitable and achieving reliablity and high performance requires a lot of trial-and-error.

-- It is has a large amount of functionality implemented in C, so has the potential for buffer overflow vulnerabilities (it has had one CVE due to this so far).
+- It has a lot of protocol handling implemented in C, so has the potential for buffer overflow vulnerabilities (it has had one CVE due to this so far).

 - Using a reverse proxy/load balancer infront of it is recommended, as it has limited defense against request floods or slow loris attacks.
 It would be nice to not require this.